 As one of the central elements of our business strategy and clinical development approach, we seek to screen and identify subsets of patients with a genetic alteration who may derive meaningful benefit from our drug product candidates.
 To achieve this, certain of our programs may be dependent on the development and commercialization of a companion diagnostic.
 We intend to partner development of companion diagnostics for use in clinical trials and, if successful, for commercialization of our product candidates.
 Companion diagnostics are developed in conjunction with clinical programs for the associated product and are subject to regulation as medical devices.
 Each agency that approves a product will independently need to approve the companion diagnostic before or concurrently with its approval of the product candidate, and before a product can be commercialized.
 The approval of a companion diagnostic as part of the product label will limit the use of the product candidate to only those patients who express the specific genetic alteration it was developed to detect.
-We may also experience delays in developing a sustainable, reproducible and scalable manufacturing process or transferring that process to commercializing our products on a timely or profitable basis, if at all.
+We may also experience delays in developing a sustainable, reproducible and scalable manufacturing process or transferring that process to commercial partners or negotiating insurance reimbursement plans, all of which may prevent us from completing our clinical trials or commercializing our products on a timely or profitable basis, if at all.